hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-ui.html.md

 Manually queueing a plan requires write or admin access.

-If the workspace has a plan that is still in the [Plan stage](./run-basics.html#2-the-plan-stage) when a new plan is queued, you can either wait for it to complete, or visit the "Current Run" page and click "Run this plan now".
+If the workspace has a plan that is still in the [plan stage](./run-basics.html#2-the-plan-stage) when a new plan is queued, you can either wait for it to complete, or visit the "Current Run" page and click "Run this plan now".
 Be aware that this will terminate the current plan and unlock the workspace, which can lead to anomalies in behavior, but can be useful if the plans are long-running and the current plan is known not to have all the desired changes.

 ## Confirming or Discarding Plans